viddler/viddler-uploader/README.md

   * `buttonContainerId`  - The dom id of a container that the button is in.
 The library adds some content to this container
   * `dragDropPanelId` - The dom id of a container that will be used to handle drag and drop uploads
   * `apiEndPoint` - The endpoint of the webservice that will make API calls on the uploaders behalf
+  * `postParams` - Object of key/values for additional fields to sent to the upload node for example {title: 'My video'}.
+Also see replacable section below

 ### Add event listeners
 To add an event listener, call the `on` function of your uploader, the first parameter should be the event name, the second parameter should be a callback function that will be triggered when the event fires.
 See examples/library.html for an example.
 The possible events are: